turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-21-spacy-morpho.markdown

 If you're curious about the origins of the tags (namely BOUN treebank), please visit [the previous post about the package making](https://turkish-nlp-suite.github.io/2025/09/15/introducing-spacy-tr/).

 This corpus is cleaned and normalized for some characters includign apostrophe, so we won't do much of text cleaning.
 We are gonna collect the morphological tags and simply count them.
-We start with question clitics `mI` :
+We start with question clitics `-mI` :

 ```